Representation stability in the (co)homology of vertical configuration spaces: Irreducible representations of wreath products

 Then, \begin{enumerate}[(i)] \item $D$ is irreducible and every irreducible representation of $G \wr H$ over $\mathbb{K}$ has this form. \item $D$ runs through a complete system of pairwise inequivalent and irreducible representations of $G \wr H$ if $D^*$ runs through a complete system of pairwise non-conjugate, irreducible representations of $G^*,$ and, while $D^*$ remains fixed, $D'$ runs through a complete system of pairwise inequivalent irreducible representations of ${H}_{D^*}$. \end{enumerate} \end{theorem}

 We remark that when $H=S_n$, two $G^*$-representations are conjugate if and only if they have the same type $\mu$ \cite[Section 4.4]{JamesKerber}.
-In this case, their inertia subgroup $S_{\mu}$ is a product of symmetric groups.
-The irreducible representations of the symmetric group $S_N$ are in canonical bijection with partitions of $N$ (see, for example, Fulton--Harris \cite[Chapter 4]{FultonHarris}).
-Thus, when $H=S_n$, we can specialize Theorem \ref{theorem irreps} as follows.
+In this case, the group $H_{D^*} = S_{\mu}$ is a product of symmetric groups.
+Since irreducible representations of the symmetric group $S_n$ are in canonical bijection with partitions of $n$, Theorem \ref{theorem irreps} specializes as follows.

 \begin{corollary} Let $\chi_1, \ldots, \chi_r$ be a complete list of irreducible representations of a finite group $G$ over a splitting field $\mathbb{K}$ of $G$ of characteristic zero.
 Then the irreducible representations of $G \wr S_n$ are classified by partition-valued functions $\underline{\lambda}$ from $\{\chi_1, \ldots, \chi_r\}$ to partitions of nonnegative numbers, such that the sum $\sum_{i=1}^r |\underline{\lambda} (\chi_i)|$ is $n$. \end{corollary} The functions $\underline{\lambda}$ are sometimes called \emph{multipartitions of $n$ with $r$ components.} \\